 There is no shortage of controversy surrounding the digital asset ecosystem.
-Controversy, by its very nature, causes a polarization of opinions.
-Typically, the greater the degree of polarization, the greater the risk of clinging on too firmly to our prejudices, which blinds us to new ideas and opportunities.
+Controversy, by its very nature, causes a polarisation of opinions.
+Typically, the greater the degree of polarisation, the greater the risk of clinging too firmly to prejudices which can impede the adoption of new ideas and opportunities.

 Consumer Sentiment & Adviser Hesitancy

 Digital assets like Bitcoin have taken the financial world by storm.
-Being a growth asset rather than a yield asset, Bitcoin’s value has grown massively, recording returns upwards of 300% over the past year, and upwards of 8000% over the past 5 years, which equates to a 5-year compound annual growth rate of 138.93%, as of 20 September 2021.
-This recent performance has created a new challenge for financial advisers, as although some digital assets have thus far provided excellent investment returns, they have not been covered by traditional investors.
+Being a growth asset rather than a yield asset, Bitcoin’s value has grown massively, recording returns upwards of 1,000% over the past 3 years, and upwards of 3,500% over the past 5 years.
+As at 31 January 2022, this equates to a 5-year compound annual growth rate of 105%, according to Glassnode Studios.
+This recent performance has created a new challenge for financial advisers, as although some digital assets have thus far provided excellent investment returns, they have not been accepted by traditional investors.

-Some financial advisers, in response to client queries about digital assets, have expressed the sentiment that “there is clearly an emotional euphoria that seems to be sweeping through the public around cryptocurrency,” and that “the vast majority of people who own cryptocurrency are doing so for all the wrong reasons and misunderstanding what they are truly buying.”
-For advisers, the consumer-driven hype of digital assets is very real, so it will be important for them to be able to effectively engage with clients who have a fear of missing out on digital assets.
+Some financial advisers, in response to client queries about digital assets, have expressed the sentiment that there is an emotional euphoria sweeping through the public around cryptocurrency, but that many of those who invest in cryptocurrency are doing so for the wrong reasons and do not truly understand what they are buying.
+For advisers, the consumer-driven hype around digital assets is very real, so it is important for them to be able to engage effectively with those clients who express ‘a fear of missing out’.

-Digital assets have become extraordinarily popular over the past 10 years, with the ecosystem seeing several thousand alternatives spawn in the past few years.
-A survey conducted by digital asset exchange Kraken revealed that 4 million Australians are likely to purchase digital assets in 2021.
-A survey by online financial broker Savvy showed that 17.3% of Australians currently own some form of digital asset.
-Both surveys had samples of around only 1000 people however, so samples this small may suffer from sampling bias.
-From an age demographic perspective, digital assets are clearly more popular with younger investors, with only 21% of all Australians willing to purchase digital assets compared to 34% of Australian Millennials.
-The demand for digital assets has so far been largely consumer-driven rather than corporate-driven, with most Australians who purchased digital assets doing so independently through online exchanges rather than through a financial adviser.
-Witnessing the nature of the rise of this asset class can understandably lead an adviser to tread carefully.
+From an age demographic perspective, it is clear that digital assets are more popular with younger investors, with only 21% of all Australians willing to purchase digital assets, compared to 34% of Australian Millennials.
+The demand for digital assets has so far been largely consumer-driven rather than corporate-driven.
+Most Australians who purchase digital assets do so independently through online exchanges rather than through a financial adviser.
+The momentous growth of this asset class has understandably led advisers to tread carefully.

-Another common source of hesitancy surrounding digital assets like Bitcoin is how difficult they are to value.
-In a canonical Bitcointalk.org forum post by the creator(s) of Bitcoin, Satoshi Nakamoto, they said “Sorry to be a wet blanket.
-Writing a description for this thing for general audiences is bloody hard.
-There’s nothing to relate it to.”
-Because Bitcoin is so hard to describe, define or contextualise, people can barely agree on what Bitcoin and other digital assets even are!
-This makes achieving consensus on valuation almost impossible.
-To make matters worse, internet memes like Dogecoin are bundled into the “digital asset” basket right alongside Bitcoin, along with other outright multi-billion dollar scams like Bitconnect.
-Regardless of the “asset”, value is effectively narrative-driven, with quickly-changing narratives playing an important role in price volatility.
-Fundamental financial techniques can be useful, but since Bitcoin is not just a financial instrument, but also a peer-to-peer software protocol, other methods such as Metcalfe’s Law may be used.
-In a separate article, the various methods of valuation of digital assets are explored in more detail.
+Bitcoin is so hard to describe, define or contextualise, it is little wonder that there is a lack of agreement as to what Bitcoin and other digital assets are.
+This makes achieving consensus on valuation near impossible.
+To make matters worse, internet memes like Dogecoin are bundled into the ‘digital asset’ basket right alongside Bitcoin, as well as outright scams like Bitconnect.
+Regardless of the ‘asset’, value is effectively narrative-driven, with quickly changing narratives playing an important role in price volatility.
+Fundamental financial techniques can be useful, but since Bitcoin is not just a financial instrument, but also a peer-to-peer software protocol, other valuation methods such as Metcalfe’s Law [a concept used in computer networks and telecommunications to represent the value of a network] may be used.

 Financial advisers have also been hesitant to discuss digital assets with clients due to the lack of government regulation.
-Currently, Bitcoin is treated as property by the Australian Tax Office (ATO) and the Australian Securities and Investments Commission (ASIC) is currently undertaking consultation to determine the nature of Bitcoin., Australian digital asset exchanges are not regulated to the same extent as Australia’s primary securities exchange, the Australian Securities Exchange (ASX).
-Indeed, 79% of Australians want to see digital assets more heavily regulated.
-Current US Securities and Exchange Commission Chair Gary Gensler is hinting that effectively all “digital assets”, barring Bitcoin and a few others, are securities that should be subject to the SEC’s jurisdiction and oversight.
-In another article, we explore the current regulatory landscape of digital assets.
-Given this context, it is understandable that advisers are wary of advising clients in this space.
+Currently, Bitcoin is treated as property by the Australian Tax Office (ATO) and ASIC has released Consultation Paper 343 Crypto-assets as underlying assets for ETPs and other investment products, to determine the nature of Bitcoin., Australian digital asset exchanges are not regulated to the same extent as Australia’s primary securities exchange, the Australian Securities Exchange (ASX).
+Indeed, according to Savvy, 79% of Australians want to see digital assets more heavily regulated.
+Current US Securities and Exchange Commission (SEC) Chair Gary Gensler is hinting that effectively all ‘digital assets’, with the exception of Bitcoin and a few yet-to-be-specifically-named others, are securities that should be subject to the SEC’s jurisdiction and oversight.
+In this context, it is understandable that advisers are wary of advising clients in this space.

-A final concern advisers might have is that digital assets have exhibited high volatility when compared to other traditional investments, a concern shared by 43% of Australians.
-While digital assets do experience higher levels of volatility, these sentiments imply that volatility is unable to be managed, when in actuality, various portfolio volatility management techniques exist and can be implemented.
+A significant concern around digital assets is the exceptionally high volatility they have exhibited compared to traditional investments, an apprehension shared by both advisers and investors.
+While digital assets do experience higher levels of volatility, this sentiment implies that volatility cannot be managed.
+In actuality, various portfolio volatility management techniques exist and can be implemented.

-Due to the aforementioned concerns, many financial advisers are hesitant to mention digital assets to their clients.
-Yet, despite this hesitancy, advisers are increasingly being confronted with enquiries from their clients regarding digital assets.
-Under a Financial Standard survey that was conducted during September 2021, 77% of Australian advisers had received at least one inbound enquiry regarding Bitcoin and digital assets from their clients over the past 12 months.
-The survey also found that 82% of advisers did not feel equipped to respond to client enquiries relating to bitcoin and digital assets.
-This causes a level of anxiety to some clients, where they feel that their financial adviser’s dismissal or lack of engagement of the asset class conflicts with their client relationship and possibly their best interests duty.
+These issues mean that many financial advisers are hesitant to approach the digital asset conversation with their clients.
+Despite this, client queries about digital assets are rapidly increasing.
+A Financial Standard survey conducted in September 2021, found that 77% of Australian advisers had received enquiries regarding Bitcoin and digital assets from their clients over the past 12 months.
+The survey also found that 82% of advisers did not feel equipped to respond to these enquiries.
+Further, some clients felt that their adviser’s lack of ability to recommend digital assets could lead to their financial detriment or may even be contrary to their best interests.

 What is Cognitive Dissonance?

-Put simply, cognitive dissonance is the discomfort someone experiences when they try to reconcile two contradictory thoughts, beliefs or behaviours - with the magnitude of discomfort varying on a case-by-case basis.
-The textbook example of cognitive dissonance is someone smoking cigarettes despite being aware that it dramatically increases the risk of lung cancer.
-This person may justify this behaviour by saying that they need to smoke to help them deal with anxiety, but as an external observer, a contradiction can be seen between their behaviour (i.e. harming their health), and their belief (i.e. that smoking will help them overcome their problems).
+Put simply, cognitive dissonance is the discomfort one experiences when trying to reconcile two contradictory thoughts, beliefs or behaviours.
+A textbook example of cognitive dissonance can be illustrated by considering a person who continues to smoke cigarettes despite being aware that it dramatically increases their risk of lung cancer.
+An individual may rationalise this behaviour by believing that they need to smoke to deal with anxiety.
+Nonetheless to the external observer, a contradiction exists between the behaviour which is harming their health, and their belief that smoking will help them overcome a problem.

-Before moving on, it is worth noting that cognitive dissonance is experienced as much by clients as it is by advisers.
-So, the very least an adviser can learn from this article is how to deal with clients who are experiencing cognitive dissonance.
+A financial adviser experiencing cognitive dissonance may find that it impairs their ability to give objective advice and prevent investors from making informed decisions.
+It is worth noting that cognitive dissonance is experienced as much by clients as it is by advisers.
+So, at the very least an adviser would benefit from learning how to identify and deal with their own and their clients’ cognitive dissonance.

-From a purely ethical perspective, if a financial adviser does not understand an asset or is sceptical about it, it would make sense for the financial adviser to not recommend the asset to a client.
-But at the same time, disregarding an asset class due to scepticism or a lack of knowledge may create a meaningful opportunity cost.
+From an ethical and current regulatory perspective, if a financial adviser does not understand and has not investigated an asset, they cannot recommend the asset to a client.
+But at the same time, disregarding a whole asset class due to scepticism or a lack of knowledge may create a meaningful opportunity cost.
 Even a modest exposure to Bitcoin over the last 5 years would have created significantly better outcomes for investors.
-For example, combining the Blackrock 60/40 fund with a 1% or 5% Bitcoin exposure led to an increase in overall returns without drastically increasing volatility when rebalancing monthly, as seen in the graphics below.
+As shown in Figure 1, combining a managed fund such as the Blackrock 60/40 fund with a 1% or 5% Bitcoin exposure led to an increase in overall returns without drastically increasing volatility when rebalancing monthly.

-If a financial adviser finds that they have cognitive dissonance against digital assets, then it is very important to identify the cause of the cognitive dissonance and then attempt to resolve it.
-If the financial adviser finds that their cognitive dissonance is caused by a lack of confidence in their knowledge to provide appropriate advice, then there are potential options they can take.
+If a financial adviser finds that they have an emotional response to enquiries about digital assets, then they are likely experiencing cognitive dissonance and it is important to identify the cause.
+On reflection, the financial adviser may identify that they lack confidence in their knowledge of digital assets, in which case, there are potential options that they can take.

-Firstly, financial advisers can learn about digital assets by completing online courses, researching or enquiry.
-CPD courses are now available and there is currently a plethora of quality material available to peruse.
-These can assist the adviser in understanding the asset class, to have better informed conversations, and be able to come up with strategies to accommodate the client without advising.
+Firstly, financial advisers can learn about digital assets by completing online courses or research.
+Continuing professional development (CPD) courses are available and there is now an abundance of quality material to peruse.
+These resources can assist the adviser in understanding the asset class and facilitate better informed conversations.

 Earn 0.5 CPD hours by completing this quiz.